By Kat Sommers•

 So adding insulation under the floorboards of the ground floor is a great way to keep your home warm.
 If your home is relatively modern, it’ll probably have a solid floor made from concrete or a similar material.
 And if it’s old, it’ll probably have a suspended timber floor made from floorboards.

-Whether you lay insulation over solid floors, or beneath the floorboards, it’ll save you around £40 a year and cut your carbon footprint by about 160kg too.
+Whether you lay insulation over solid floors, or beneath the floorboards, it’ll save you around £40 a year and cut your carbon footprint by about 175kg too.

 No Jacket Required may be Phil Collins’ biggest selling album, but it is terrible advice when it comes to home insulation.

 Pipe jackets actually help the warm water in your pipes to stay warm.
 So the next time you need hot water, you’re already halfway there – you’ll use less energy bringing it back up to the right temperature.
-Adding a jacket to exposed pipes could save you up to £7 a year, and cut your carbon footprint by 15 to 35kg.
+Adding a jacket to exposed pipes could save you around £3 a year, and cut your carbon footprint by 18kg.

 If cold air is getting in, then your heating has to work twice as hard – a waste of energy, not to mention the added cost to your energy bills.

-Making your home draught-proof could save you up to £20 a year, whether that’s with thick curtains, or running draught excluders or seals along the gaps between windows and doors.
+Making your home draught-proof could save you around £25 a year, whether that’s with thick curtains, or running draught excluders or seals along the gaps between windows and doors.

 If you’re worried about the cost, then self-adhesive window strips are a cheaper alternative to metal or plastic seals.
 They just won’t last as long.And if you have a fireplace that isn’t in use, think about insulating your chimney.
 Having an open flue is like having an open window all the time, so blocking those draughts will make your home much warmer and cosier.